-Customize Category Rules
+Customize Categories & Rules

 Any user can open the Category Rules dialog to inspect how things get classified.
 Adding, modifying, or removing rules requires Pro.